Anthony-Gambale/bibtexyaml/README.md

       title: A Conference Paper
 ```

 Note that once you do this, the entries in `new.bib` will be cleared.
 Next, you can comment out fields you aren't sure if you want to use, as has been done with `booktitle` above.
-Use `BibTeX-YAML template <name>.yaml` to convert your entire YAML bibliography back into BibTeX.
+Use `bibtexyaml template <name>.yaml` to convert your entire YAML bibliography back into BibTeX.
 This will overwrite your `<name>.bib` file, or create it if it does not exist.
 This may look something like the following

 ```BibTeX
 @conference{davis2018,